Business Analyst Quick Start¶

 Near the top left of the screen, click on Configure sample.

-Change the Sampling method from “First records” to Random (nb. records).
+As a demonstration, change the Sampling method from “First records” to Random (nb. records).

 Click Save and Refresh Sample.

 On the right sidebar, click to open the Details panel (marked with an “i”).